First impressions count.

 And we definitely don’t want to be made to feel stupid.

-So it’s your job to reassure prospects that they aren’t to blame while demonstrating your ability to fix their problem.
+It’s your job to reassure prospects that they aren’t to blame while demonstrating your ability to fix their problem.

 A little empathy can go a long way here.